 Liaising with the MDA

-The LAR plays a critical role in device registration in the country.
-They assist in submitting documents to the MDA and are the primary point of contact during the registration process.
+The LAR is essential in the device registration process.
+They assist in submitting documents to the MDA and serve as the primary point of contact.

 This includes addressing any questions, concerns, or requests for additional information that the MDA may have.
 The LAR ensures that the application process proceeds in a timely and efficient manner, thereby facilitating a smoother pathway for companies seeking to bring their medical devices to the Malaysian market.